 Take an Italian classic right into your home with this simple chicken piccata recipe.
 The flavorful dish takes chicken cutlets and cooks them in a lemony, caper-filled butter sauce to create a mouthwatering dish!

 You don’t have to go out to eat to get a great serving of chicken piccata.
 This recipe is great for a weeknight dinner, a special night at home, or a family gathering.
-The simple dish gives off an elevated taste and a restaurant-quality feel.
+The simple dish gives off an elevated taste and a restaurant-quality feel, especially if you pair it with Crispy Parmesan Potatoes.

 FLAVORFUL CHICKEN PICCATA FOR DINNER